Sous Chef Education Requirements

 Employment Outlook and Salary Information

-Salary data from the U.S. Bureau of Labor Statistics (BLS) shows chefs and head cooks earned an average salary of $46,570 in 2012.
-The BLS estimates employment opportunities within this field will decline, with a loss of 800 jobs between 2010 and 2020.
-Some of this decline can be attributed to food service businesses saving money by delegating tasks that were performed by chefs to less-experienced cooks who command lower salaries.
+Salary data from the U.S. Bureau of Labor Statistics (BLS) shows chefs and head cooks earned an average salary of $46,620 in 2013.
+The BLS estimated employment opportunities within this field to increase by 5%, with a gain of 6000 jobs between 2012 and 2022.
+Some of this slow growth was attributed to food service businesses saving money by delegating tasks that were performed by chefs to less-experienced cooks who command lower salaries.

 Related to Sous Chef Education Requirements